minqwq/pyos-improved/README.txt

 A:no.

 Q:If i use linux distro, venv is forcely required?
-A:no, this is looking for specify distro(like debian require, but fedora not)
+A:no, this is looking for specify distro(like debian require, but fedora not), but we **RECOMMEND** use venv

 Q:Crashed!
 A:Open issue, or if you can, fix it by yourself ;)